demo

 Implementation Overview

-The user login flow involves a sequence of interactions between the client application (using AWS Amplify), Amazon Cognito, and Corbado’s backend services.
-To best visualize this, we can use a sequence chart.
+The user login process consists of a series of interactions between the example application (utilizing AWS Amplify), Amazon Cognito, Lambda functions, and Corbado APIs.
+These interactions are best illustrated using a sequence diagram:

 The signedPasskeyData is a short-lived, single-use JSON Web Token (JWT) that proves a successful passkey authentication with Corbado.
 It is the key artifact that connects the two systems.